Generative AI consulting

 What is generative AI consulting?

-In our consulting engagements, a company typically has a large amount of data and needs to bring in outside expertise to make sense of it all.
-For example, a pharmaceutical company may have a large number of plain text reports or PDFs containing sensitive data, or a clinical trial results set in PDF printout form, and they need somebody to generate insights from them.
+For example, a pharmaceutical company may have a large number of plain text reports or PDFs containing sensitive information, or a clinical trial results set in PDF printout form, and they need somebody to generate insights from them.
 An insurance company may have a large volume of incoming claims and needs to have a triaging system developed (e.g. “does this claim have all supporting documentation?”), or a local council may want an email redirection system (emails about bins go to a person responsible for that area, while emails about tax go to a different department).

-For non-text-based projects, this has sometimes been things like predicting conversion rates for offline marketing campaigns.
-For example, we have been asked to develop a model to output the optimal latitude and longitude and time to station a brand ambassador to hand out flyers.
+For example, we were hired to develop a model to output the optimal latitude and longitude and time to station a brand ambassador to hand out flyers.
+This is a traditional machine learning problem focusing on optimising conversion rates based on historical data, and so generative AI was not necessary.

 ClientTaskTechnical solution